-- 1. a doctor's written and signed note (Parent/Physician Statement) detailing the method, amount, and time schedules for such mediation, and - 2. a written and signed note (Parent/Physician Statement) from the parent indicating his/her desire that the school assist the student as set forth by the physician in his/her statement.
+- 1. a doctor's written and signed note (Parent/Physician Statement) detailing the method, amount, and time schedules for such mediation, and - 2. a written and signed note (Parent/Physician Statement) from the parent indicating the parent's desire that the school assist the student as set forth in the physician's statement.

-COVID Vaccine
+COVID-19 Vaccine

-We strongly recommend and encourage students to get the COVID-19 vaccine and boosters as they become available to their age group.
+We recommend and encourage students to get the COVID-19 vaccine and boosters as they become available to their age group.